Ever wanted to own multiple niche websites and have each of them bring in a substantial amount every month? You’re not the only one.

 - Overall posting great content.

-- Having continued passion for the niche topic.
+- Having continued passion for the niche topic and writing on it.

 - And much much more.

 All of these things, plus the actual writing part make setting up even 1 article a massive hassle that takes away a lot of time.
 You’re looking at about several hours worth of work (At best!) of putting up even 1 article on your site.
 Now try to repeat that everyday for at least half a year.

 Even at my best times, when I had my research down and writing ideas in place, maybe, it would take me less than 1 hour to set up an article, but this rarely happened to me and most of the time, I would actually find the most trouble in finding new ideas to write about and coming up with the titles.
 Luckily the least trouble for me was actually writing.

 But for many, it’s the opposite.
 Writing is hard for a lot of people who can’t organize their ideas or just aren’t into it.
 So good luck coming up with at least 1,000 words per article on your website.
 And again, this is all trouble you will run into while trying to manage just 1 niche website.